sophiabrandt/ZTM-Complete-Machine-Learning-Data-Science/README.md

 ## Usage

-_Note:_ The Jupyter Notebook uses Vim key mappings for developent.
+_Note:_ The Jupyter Notebook uses Vim key mappings for development.
 See [Dockerfile-dev](docker/Dockerfile-dev).
-Delete relevevant lines in the Dockerfile if needed.
+Delete relevant lines in the Dockerfile if needed.

-1. Go to `http://localhost:8888` for JupyterLab.
+1. Go to [http://localhost:8888](http://localhost:8888) for JupyterLab.
 Enter access token: `local_dev`.

 2. Develop and save any notebooks into `/notebooks`.
 Save final artifacts/models needed for production in `/code`.